15 Top-Rated Beaches in Miami, FL

 Technically located just outside Miami, Bill Baggs Cape Florida State Park sits on the southern edge of Key Biscayne and is one of the most popular beaches near Miami.
 Getting here is easy: it's only a few minutes' drive from downtown, across the Key Biscayne Bridge.

 A popular destination for those looking for a more low-key beach experience, this rustic beauty proffers visitors a welcome respite from the excitement found at Miami's bigger beaches.
 This tranquility helps boost the area's ranking as one of the best beaches in Miami for families.
 Don't worry, that doesn't mean you'll be bored.
 There are plenty of activities on offer, from cycling to windsurfing to kayaking to fishing.

 Feeling peckish?
 Grab a bite at the adorable Lighthouse Café, which offers sweeping vistas only made better by the delicious fare.

-Insider's tip: No Name Harbor boasts boat launches and allows guests to drop anchor and camp in their boats overnight (for a small fee of $20).
+Insider's tip: No Name Harbor boasts boat launches and allows guests to drop anchor and camp in their boats overnight (for a small fee).

 Where to Stay in Miami Beach